NetBurner 3.5.8

 Key Functions

-• UserMain(): Main application entry point
+• UserMain(): Main application entry point; starts HTTP and adds the multihome addresses

-• AddInterface(): Adds the static multihome interface
+• AddInterface(): Adds a multihome IP address at runtime

 Usage